Saturday, March 1 from 1-6pm

 At The Music Center, Fremont Street adjoining the Davidson Building at Kellogg Community College.

-Community Music School presents its third annual GuitarFest on March 2, from 9 am to 1:00 pm.
-Musicians can register for $25 before February 22, by calling 269.963.1911 ext.
-2585, or for $30 the week of GuitarFest and at the door beginning at 8:30am.
+Community Music School presents its fourth annual GuitarFest on March 1, from 1-6pm.
+Musicians can register for $10 in advance, by calling 269.963.1911 ext.
+2585, or for $20 at the door beginning at 12:30pm.
 Guests are encouraged to bring guitars to play along, but are also welcome to come just to listen and observe.
 There will be topics for all skill levels.

-Event sponsors are GHS Strings and Rocktron, with prizes provided by GHS Strings.
-Students registering for lessons the day of GuitarFest will receive a 10% discount.
+Our sponsor for this event is GHS Strings, located right here in Battle Creek, MI!
+Students registering for Community Music School lessons the day of GuitarFest will receive a 10% discount.
 For questions or to register, contact Dinah Vaden, Community Music School - Battle Creek Coordinator by phone at 269.963.1911 ext.
 2585 or by e-mail at firstname.lastname@example.org.

 How to register: